What information do I need to submit to be accepted?

 I previously attended Herkimer College.
 Do I need to reapply to come back?

-If you have attended within the past three years, please call the Admissions Office.
-If it has been three years or more since you last attended, or if you formally withdrew, please complete a Request to Return.
+If it has been one year or more since you last attended, or if you formally withdrew, please complete a Request to Return.
 If you have been gone less than one year, please contact the Advisement Center at 315-574-4029.

 How do I change my major?